zulfadlizainal/nr-dimensioning/Part 6 Paging/2_Paging PDCCH CCE Consumption/README.md

 # PDCCH CCE Consumption for Paging

-The objective of this calculation is to estimate the paging blocking probability of required paging by UE based on paging demand and maximum supported UE per paging message.
-Few important components of paging design in 5G NR SA system will be considered such as TAC size and RNA (RAN Notification Area) size.
+The objective of this calculation is to estimate the paging CCE consumption by UE based on paging demand and maximum supported UE per paging message.
+Few important components of paging design in 5G NR SA system will be considered such as TAC size, RNA (RAN Notification Area) size, implemented SSB beams, and CCE aggregation level.

 ### Paging Frame Structure